gsamokovarov/web-console/README.markdown

 The method is defined in `Kernel` and you can invoke it any application code.

-Only one `console` invocation is allowed once per request.
-If you happen to have multiple ones, a `WebConsole::DoubleRenderError` will be raised.
+Only one `console` invocation per request is allowed.
+If you happen to have multiple ones, `WebConsole::DoubleRenderError` will be raised.

 ## Configuration